campanam/RatesTools/doc/tutorial.md

 2m. `13_RegionFilteredVCFs`: Trio chromosome VCFs after removal of unreliable regions.
 2n. `14_SplitCalcDNMLogs`: De novo mutations (DNMs) and DNM rates calculated per chromosome for each trio.
 2o. `15_SummarizeDNMLogs`: Summarized DNMs and DNM rates for all chromosomes for each trio.
 2p. `16_SummaryStats`: Summary statistics of the total number of sites retained after each filtration step and the number of each mutation class.
-It also identifies overlapping candidate mutations between siblings and recalculates mutation rate estimates assuming these sites are erroneous.
+It also identifies and removes clumped candidate mutations and overlapping candidate mutations between siblings.
+The script then recalculates mutation rate estimates and confidence intervals assuming these sites are erroneous.
 3. We provide example output of the `SummarizeDNMLogs` and `SummaryStats` files.
 A successful run should produce complete versions of these files with similar results.

 ## References